mmstq/my_tube/README.md

 - Caches video data to improve user experience
 - Handles errors gracefully with user feedback
 - Follows Flutter best practices for code organization and structure

+## Some URLs are Invalid
+- Some URLs in the API response are invalid or broken
+- These URLs return 403(forbidden) http status code
+- I checked them, they are not private video either
+- Moreover, to be certain, I checked URLs in other video players, like VLC and MX Player but not working.
+- The app handles these cases gracefully by showing an error icon on video